Logistics & freight · European Union · cross-border supply chain

 Listed providers publicly market to EU first-placers and downstream traders on the EUDR / EU Deforestation Regulation / DDS / TRACES niche from their own homepages.
 Inclusion is not endorsement.
 Adjacent vendors were considered and excluded — Verified but not listed: TraceX — homepage returned HTTP 403 to automated retrieval on the date of writing, so the EUDR self-marketing line could not be verified.
 Sayari — homepage describes the product as "the judgment infrastructure for trustworthy AI in economic security & commercial risk" with no verbatim EUDR / Deforestation Regulation / DDS / TRACES self-marketing line on the homepage itself.
 IBM Envizi — product page returned HTTP 403 to automated retrieval on the date of writing, so the EUDR self-marketing line could not be verified.
 EcoVadis — homepage self-describes as "The Global Standard for Resilient, Sustainable Supply Chains" with no verbatim EUDR / Deforestation Regulation / DDS / TRACES self-marketing line on the homepage itself.
 Trase — homepage discusses the EUDR as policy research ("EU Deforestation Regulation can deliver substantial reductions in forest loss") but self-describes as "data and insight to eliminate deforestation," not as a vendor of DDS / TRACES submission tooling, so the niche fit fails.
 All were dropped under the precedent that three verified entries beat a longer list with weak links.
 The European Commission / PSQR / HQTS / Trellis citations above are operator-side regulatory and trade-press sources, not solution providers.

 Listed companies — manage your entry.
-If you are one of the providers above and anything here is wrong, missing, or out of date — or you'd rather not be listed — let us know.
-Removal is processed within 24 hours; corrections within 7 business days.
-We do not contact listed companies first; we publish what your own public marketing claims and respond when you reach out.
+If you are one of the providers above and anything here is wrong, missing, or out of date — or you'd rather not be listed — write to us.
+Removal goes through within 24 hours; corrections within 7 business days.
+We do not contact listed companies first; we publish what your own public marketing claims, and respond when you reach out.
 Email contact@aikraft.com.

 Ad · rail 2